What is electronegativity?

 Electronegativity of elements depends on the following factors:

-- Nuclear charge: A greater value of nuclear charge will result in greater value of electronegativity.
-This happens because increase in nuclear charge causes electron attraction with greater force.
+A greater value of nuclear charge will result in a greater value of electronegativity.
+This happens because an increase in nuclear charge causes electron attraction with greater force.

 It is a general observation that metals show a lower value of electronegativity as compared to the non-metals.
 Therefore metals are electropositive and non-metals are electronegative in nature.
 The elements in period two differ in properties from their respective group elements due to the small size and higher value of electronegativity.